Prepping for the Flood: What You Should Know Before, During, and After the Storm

 For individuals who need to leave their homes or evacuate during a flood, FEMA recommends:

-Flash Flooding is a particularly dangerous aspect of any flood emergency and requires immediate action and possible evacuation.
+Flash Flooding is a hazardous aspect of any flood emergency and requires immediate action and possible evacuation.

 After the Flood:

-Safely returning home, contacting loved ones, assessing the damage, and beginning cleanup take priority after a flood.
-However, it is important to stay away from damaged areas in your community and only return to your home or business after safety officials have reported the area to be risk-free.
+After a flood, you want to return home safely, contact loved ones, assess the damage, and begin the cleanup.
+However, it is crucial to avoid damaged areas in your community.
+You should only return to your home or business after safety officials have reported the area to be risk-free.

 When returning home, The American Red Cross suggests:

-Download my FREE Paracord Tips eBook to get going on your Basic Bug-Out Bag!
-Fire or flood, you’ll grab that bag with a feeling of relief if the time comes that you need to evacuate for any reason.
+Download my FREE Paracord Tips eBook to start building your Basic Bug-Out Bag!
+Fire or flood, you’ll feel relieved when you grab that bag if you need to evacuate for any reason.